vicentematus/chilean-birds-nextjs-typescript/README.md

 pnpm run build
 ```

-> You can see in next.config.mjs that i added eslint skip and typescript error, because i have some conflicts on some types errors.
+> You can see in next.config.mjs that i added eslint skip and typescript error.

 # Future Work